CTIF - The International Association of Fire & Rescue Services

 CTIF also contributes to the development of youth fire brigades: in Europe, over a million young boys and girls are involved in these activities that aim at giving them an overview of rescue and fire fighting skills, leading many of them to eventually join the fire service.

-CTIF organises international conferences and competitions attended by more than 3.000 fire fighters and youth fire brigades from around the world.
+CTIF is also famous for the international competitions it organises every two years.
+These competitions are attended by more than 3.000 fire fighters and youth fire brigades from around the world.

 The Mission of CTIF is to work to better understand, and continuously improve, the working conditions for firefighters through ongoing dialogue, analysis and sharing of Lessons Learned from incidents, accidents and fires throughout the world.